UberNick/Fairental/README.md

 ## API

-All data is provided by [Amadeus API](https://sandbox.amadeus.com/)
+Service API provided by [Amadeus API](https://sandbox.amadeus.com/).
+Map and Location data is obtained through Apple's CoreLocation services.

 ## Assets

-  * Images are open source from Material Design
-  * Some manipulated for this project using Gimp
+Images are open source from Material Design.
+Some were manipulated for this project using Gimp.
+All are free to reuse under Apache 2.0.

 ## Design Features